 - Details

-- Written by: Karen Kortsch, ICUUW President
+- By Karen Kortsch, ICUUW President

 Dear Beloved Members and Friends,